Physical contact is more important than you may think - especially for our children.

 Of course I understand where this comes from and I totally agree that we must take all precautions to keep our children safe, however I am concerned about the level of anxiety that we may be instilling in them.

-The renowned theatre company Fevered Sleep have recently been touring a show entitled 'Men & Girls Dance', celebrating the rights of adults and children to be together and to dance together, the very fact that this sounds initially disconcerting betrays the climate in which we are now bringing up our children.
+The renowned theatre company Fevered Sleep recently toured a show entitled 'Men & Girls Dance', celebrating the rights of adults and children to be together and to dance together, the very fact that this sounds initially disconcerting betrays the climate in which we are now bringing up our children.
 Good for them I say for addressing this issue and trying to make some headway in de-demonising men and their relationships with youngsters.
-They are not all monsters after all, and our children need to know that.
+Men are not all monsters after all, and our children need to know that.